Lucas-DeLorenzi/InspectionVisitApp-API/Readme.md

-# InspectionVisitorApp Server - for Prodeman
+# InspectionVisitApp Server - for Prodeman

 InspectionVisitApp is a system that provides inspection tools for teams that focus on IT equipment maintenance.